hemanialaparthi/wapbac-sorting/writing/reflection.md

 TODO: Provide your own example of a command and the output that it produces
 TODO: Make sure that this run is for one of the three unique approaches

+#### Provide the command and the output for the fourth run of the `filesorter`

+TODO: Provide your own example of a command and the output that it produces
+TODO: Make sure that this run is for one of the three unique approaches

+#### Provide the command and the output for the fifth run of the `filesorter`

+TODO: Provide your own example of a command and the output that it produces
+TODO: Make sure that this run is for one of the three unique approaches

 ## Experiment Design

 Describe your design of the `filesorter` experiment that answers your own